Tigers in Asian Myth: Are Pre Scientific Beliefs Bringing About the Collapse of Wild Tigers?

 The Importance of Tigers in Asian Myth

-Tigers were central to all Asian belief systems, a claim which is highlighted when considering that the Bengal Tiger is the national animal of India, the Royal Bengal Tiger is the national animal of Bangladesh, the Malayan Tiger is the national animal of Malaysia, and the Siberian tiger is the national animal of South Korea.
+Tigers were central to all Asian belief systems, a claim which is highlighted when considering that the Bengal Tiger is the national animal of India, the Royal Bengal Tiger is the national animal of Bangladesh, the Malayan Tiger is the national animal of Malaysia, and there are strong associations with the animal in South Korea.
 In these countries, tigers became spiritualized thousands of years ago and became pivotal features in creation myths, cosmologies, religions and esoteric philosophies.

 In ancient China, tigers became one of the 12 Chinese zodiac animals and it was believed that children born in the ‘year of the tiger’ would become competitive, self-confident, and brave adults.
 In its spirit form, tigers represented among other things: willpower, courage, and personal physical and inner strength.
 And the creature’s beauty, masking its hidden prowess and ferocity, were regarded as a visual harmony of opposites.
 For these reasons and many others the tiger embodied the spirit and drive required to achieve and progress in the material world.